Advanced Practice Registered Nurse FAQ

 After you pass the certification examination and notification has been received in the board office that you have passed the certification examination, full license will be issued if you have met all the other requirements.

 What happens if I fail the certification examination?

 If you fail the first certification examination for which you are eligible you must notify the board.
 Your temporary permit will be inactivated upon notification to the board.
 You may practice as an RN during the time you must wait to reapply to retake the certification examination.

 Am I restricted to the client population identified in my certification examination?

 Yes.
-You also must submit a Scope of Practice that identifies the population you serve.
+You must also verify that your Scope of Practice is consistent with your education, certification, and NDAC section 54-05-03.1-03.2.
 The Board recognizes the National Association of Pediatric Nurse Practitioners’ (NAPNAP) position state on Age parameters.
 NAPNAP broadly defines the pediatric population care for the PNP’s as all children from birth through 21 years of age and, in specific

 Can a Nurse Practitioner work in an Emergency Room?